alphagov/govuk-design-system/src/accessibility/WCAG-2.2/index.md

 In 2023, the Design System team assessed and updated the GOV.UK Design System to comply with the new criteria and recommendations given in WCAG 2.2.

-Any guidance we provide is to make sure teams using the Design System are aware of the changes and can make the necessary adjustments to their services.
+We [included code changes in GOV.UK Frontend v5.0.0](https://frontend.design-system.service.gov.uk/changes-to-govuk-frontend-v5/) to make it easier for services to make changes to comply with WCAG 2.2.
+We also added guidance to make teams aware of the changes and help them make necessary adjustments to their services.

 ### Make sure your service meets the new WCAG 2.2 criteria